Grafit-Kil/graph/README.md

 ## To Do List

 - [x] Dataset input will be taken
-- [ ] The dataset will be scaled for graph sizing
+- [x] The dataset will be scaled for BarChart
+- [x] Column bar will be drawn for BarChart
-- [ ] Column bar will be drawn for barChart
+- [x] Column bar will be drawn for BarChart
+- [ ] New class will be created => PieChart